Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Methods

 The zero-level value for each frequency map was calculated by:

-\begin{enumerate} \item Smoothing all maps to a common resolution assuming Gaussian beams. \item Each map at a given frequency $\nu$ was subdivided into sub-regions corresponding to HEALPix pixels at $N_{{\rm{side}}} =8 $ \citep{gorski}.
-Each sub-region encodes 1024 pixels. \item Linear regression was performed within each sub-region between the considered frequency $\nu$ and 408\,MHz after having removed the 8.9\,K offset from the Haslam map. \item The mean of all the region offsets was used as the $\nu$ zero-level, with the standard error on the mean providing the offset error. \end{enumerate}
+\begin{enumerate} \item Smoothing all maps to a common resolution assuming Gaussian beams. \item Each map for a given frequency $\nu$ was subdivided into sub-regions corresponding to HEALPix pixels at $N_{{\rm{side}}} =8 $ \citep{gorski}.
+Therefore each sub-region encodes 1024 pixels out of the original map which is at N$_{\rm{side}}$ = 256. \item Linear regression was performed within each sub-region between the considered frequency $\nu$ and 408\,MHz after having removed the 8.9\,K offset from the Haslam map. \item The mean of all the region offsets was used as the $\nu$ zero-level, with the standard error on the mean providing the offset error. \end{enumerate}

-The errors associated with each dataset are just the survey calibration errors except for the Haslam data where the total error ($\sigma_{\rm{haslam}}$) is calculated as:
+The errors associated with each data set are just the survey calibration errors except for the Haslam data where the total error ($\sigma_{\rm{haslam}}$) is calculated as: